the workshop

 art of yemenite filigree

-A magical place of invention & discovery, Ben-Zion David’s workshop is where things begin and where the filigree jewelry & Judaica are created.
-His work table, filled with tools, wires & interesting components reflects years of hard work & development to perfection, skills he has refined since early childhood in the family workshop.
+The workshop of the jeweler Ben Zion David is a magical place of invention and discovery, where things begin – and where the filigree jewelry and Judaica are created.
+His work table, filled with tools, wires and interesting components reflects years of hard work and development to perfection, skills he has refined since early childhood in the family workshop.

-In his workshop located in Ancient Jaffa, Ben-Zion David creates fine Yemenite filigree jewelry from silver strands of 5 basic wires.
+In his workshop located in Ancient Jaffa, Ben-Zion David creates fine Yemenite filigree jewelry from silver strands of five basic wires.
 His unique jewelry is designed with intricate filigree and intertwined with flower petals and diamond shapes consistent with the traditional Yemenite style.
+Near the workshop is a museum Ben Zion established, dedicated to the history of the Jewish people of Yemen, his family’s personal story and their connection to the silversmith craft.